 The currency symbol for Percs is %, and thinking of your money as a percentage of a whole, a perfect relative tally of how you score compared to the average, gives you direct insight into how well you have managed yourself, your time, and your relations to others in the world.
 Since you are given a perfectly average sum of cash upon entrance into this system, it is like starting in the perfect middle of middle-class.
 Whether or not you increase or decrease your economic status from that middle position is then majoritarily due to individual merit; your successes or failures are yours alone.
 We expect traditional economic distributions to emerge in the Perc system, but the distributions will be scaled proportionately rather than disproportionately like we see everywhere else.

 This is not a cryptocurrency, nor does it require the insane overhead of a cryptocurrency.
 The unfair initial distributions of cryptocurrencies, centralized early-adopter value curves, and inherent deflationary properties (in Proof-of-Work) or inflationary properties (in Proof-of-Stake) have horrific economic consequences, so we aren't trying to emulate that.
 Cryptographically securing Percs is substantially less computationally intensive than any PoW system, less even than a PoS system, so we are leapfroging those technologies entirely.
-Smart contracts are still possible with the Perc system but the distributed consensus mechanic required for this would function very differently than normal and we have not tested this yet.
+I suppose smart contracts are still possible with the Perc system but the distributed consensus mechanic required for them would function very differently than normal and we have not tested this yet.

 In general relativity, time decelerates as the expansion of space accelerates.
 This inverse relation allows for interesting frameworks to be built around how we measure and give time.